 Vermont state leaders to hold COVID-19 briefing

 MONTPELIER, Vt.
-(WCAX) - Vermont state leaders will hold a pandemic press conference Friday morning.
+(WCAX) - Vermont will hold its Tuesday pandemic press conference at 11 a.m.

-Watch live at 11 a.m. on Channel 3 and WCAX.com.
-Click here to view in new browser window or watch above.
+We expect an update on the vaccination rollout in the state.
+19,000 Vermonters aged 50 and older signed up on the first day of eligibility Monday.

-We expect to learn more about the state’s vaccine rollout as well as any updates on outbreaks.
+The next group scheduled to go is 40 plus this coming Monday.

-As of Thursday, officials reported 33.8% of Vermonters16+ had received at least one dose of the VOCID vaccine
+Watch that press conference live at 11 a.m. right here on Channel 3.

 Copyright 2021 WCAX.
 All rights reserved.